Mujjabi/DevOps/AWS/AWS.md

 - Load Balancers
 - Snapshots

+## Elastic IPs
+This is set up so that when you stop your EC2 instance, it doesnt generate a different IP when you restart it again next time

 ## Auto Scaling Groups
 When server usage increases, and causes a server overload, which causes a need to launch more servers.
 For example, on Black Friday, when prices go down, more people shop, causing a crush on the server.
 Instead of buying more servers, they automatically lunches other instances to manage the traffic, and when it goes below a certain level, the instances shut down automatically.
 (On-demand instances, only launched when needed).
 Instead of adding servers (idle servers) in the data center, aws lunches instances when needed.